j-davitt/reading-notes/301/class13.md

 CRUD is a way of manipulating information, describing the function of an application.
 REST is controlling data through HTTP commands.

 **If you had to describe the process of creating a RESTful API in 5 steps, what would they be?**
+Have the processes to POST, GET, PUT, DELETE, and something to pull data from.